carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 #### of

-When want to create a channel containing multiple values we can use the channel factory `Channel.of`.  `Channel.of` allows the creation of a `queue` channel with the values specified as arguments, separated by a `,`.
+When you want to create a channel containing multiple values you can use the channel factory `Channel.of`.  `Channel.of` allows the creation of a `queue` channel with the values specified as arguments, separated by a `,`.

 ~~~
 chromsome_ch = Channel.of( 'chr1','chr3','chr5','chr7' )